EdDataScienceEES/tutorial-Kirstb-04/index.md

 ### Changing Text Alignment

-If you want to change your text alignment simply use the below code:
+If you want to change your text alignment, simply use the below code:

 ```diff
 <p align="center">